Research

 Research Interests

-I contribute methodologies, tools, and interfaces based on a human-centered approach that help users appropriate and make sense of such technologies, while supporting designers and developers in creating systems that are better adapted to real-world use.
+I contribute methodologies, tools, and interfaces based on a human-centered approach to support appropriation and sensemaking, while helping designers and developers create systems that are better adapted to real-world use.

 To do so, I draw on methods from both human-computer interaction and software engineering: iterative design, user studies (qualitative and quantitative), systematic reviews, etc.

-I’ve applied this approach in areas such as ambient assisted living, with smart home services for aging in place; and explainable AI, where I examine how interface design can help users interpret algorithmic decisions.
+I’ve applied this approach in areas such as ambient assisted living (helping ageing experts make sense of smart home services) and explainable AI (designing interfaces that help non-experts interpret algorithmic decisions).

 Ongoing PhD Supervision